 |Imagine your car is brand new costing you £20,000 and is written-off in a road accident, but your injuries is only a modest whiplash with symptoms of 6 months.
 The combined total of loss and personal injury would result in a compensation payout of well beyond the £10,000, which is despite your personal injury being well below the £5,000 threshold. |

 If however – as is most often the case – your own insurer or the third party insurer dealt direct with your vehicle damage, the claim your solicitor would be helping your with for personal injury alone would be below the £5,000 small claims threshold.

-Example 2: You suffered a whiplash neck injury in a car accident due to the fault of another driver and as a result of the whiplash you had 6 months off work as a building contractor losing £2,000 per month. |
+|imagine you suffered a whiplash neck injury in a car accident due to the fault of another driver.
+As a result of the whiplash you had 6 months off work as a building contractor losing £2,000 per month. |

 Does the change in the small claims limit apply to all types of road accident?

-|The vehicle you are travelling in is designed to protect occupants with a metal cage structure.
-As such you are not considered vulnerable to injury.|
+|The vehicle you are travelling in is designed to protect you and other occupants with a metal cage structure.
+Therefore, you are not considered vulnerable to injury.|

 Children are considered too young to manage their own legal affairs and so are unable to make a claim on their own behalf.

-Be aware – Similar to children all types of “protected parties” are considered unable to manage their own legal affairs and will need a litigation friend to help make a personal injury claim.
+Similar to children all types of “protected parties” are considered unable to manage their own legal affairs and will need a litigation friend to help make a personal injury claim.

-- No whiplash suffered by a a child or protected party.
-If the child or protected party did not suffer a whiplash injury then the small claims limit of £1,000 will apply as it did prior to the changes on 31 May 2021.
+If you are a child or protected party injured in motor vehicle accident, but did not suffer a whiplash injury then the small claims limit of £1,000 will apply as it did prior to the changes on 31 May 2021.

 “Yes” – a few other very specific instances when the new small claim £5,000 limit for road accident personal injuries will not apply, include:

 The injury victim is deceased

-At the time the claim is commenced the injury victim is deceased and the claim is made by the personal representatives of the deceased person.
-For example – your husband is involved in a car accident and suffers whiplash, but before his claim is issued at court he dies from natural causes.
+|Imagine your husband is involved in a car accident and suffers whiplash.
+However, before his claim is issued at court he dies from natural causes.
 You are the representative of his estate and make his claim on his behalf. |

-ii) The vehicle that caused the accident is registered outside of the UK.
+The vehicle that caused the accident is registered outside of the UK.